Spider webs: not just for Halloween

 The native Steatoda grossa prefers to make its messy web in dark corners among clutter in garages and sheds.
 It characteristically hangs or moves about this web upside down.

-They're made by just one family in Britain - the Agelenidae - which includes the labyrinth spider (Agelena labyrinthica) and house spiders (Tegenaria species).
+They're made by just one family in Britain - the Agelenidae - which includes the labyrinth spider (Agelena labyrinthica) and house spiders (Tegenaria and Eratigena species).
 The overall shape resembles a funnel.

 Living low down among grass, brambles, gorse or heather, the labyrinth spider typically spins a large sheet of closely woven silk that extends from a long tubular retreat at the rear.